 Water Resistance: 3ATM

-Case Size: 42mm
+Case Diameter: 42mm

 7. Van Cleef & Arpels Alhambra Onyx

-Van Cleef & Arpels translate its signature four-leaf clover motif into watch form with this dressy timepiece.
+Van Cleef & Arpels translates its signature four-leaf clover motif into watch form with this dressy timepiece.
 Complete with a black onyx dial, it’s refined and pared-back (well, as pared-back as a diamond-set bezel can get) yet striking.

 Price: $28,800AUD